BBCNI/Interminimal/README.md

 # Summary

 `Translate` creates a translation context.
 Any use of `T` in components below the `Translate` will attempt to translate text according to the context settings. `Translate` can be nested to any depth.
 Each `Translate` inherits and potentially overrides settings from its parent context.
-The most interesting properties of a translation context are `lang`, `defaultLang` and `translation` (the dictionary).
+The most interesting properties of a translation context are `lang`, `defaultLang` and `dictionary`.

 `T` attempts to translate text in fat strings or from the dictionary.
 It can translate content and properties.
 By default `T` renders as a span but it can be asked to render as any element or component.